autonomio/kerasplotlib/README.md

 # kerasplotlib
 A visualization library for Keras users with plots particularly useful for training and evaluating deep learning models.

+[TrainingLog](https://github.com/autonomio/kerasplotlib#traininglog) - a live updated line graph with accuracy and loss metrics for each epoch

 ### TrainingLog